chrisfosterelli/chrisfosterelli.github.io/_posts/2014-11-19-getting-started-with-webrtc-data-channels.md

 __Updated June 17, 2015:__ Now works with Chrome 43, thanks to Dave Compton

 __Updated May 7, 2016:__ Now works with Chrome 50, thanks to Akash Paul

+__Updated November 26, 2016:__ Now works with Firebase 3.6.1, thanks to Rik Vermeer